HugoMatilla/Effective-JAVA-Summary/README.md

 A legitimate use of reflection is to manage a class's dependencies on other classes, methods or fields that may be absent at runtime.

-Reflection is powerfull and usefull in some sophisticated systems programming tasks.
+Reflection is powerful and useful in some sophisticated systems programming tasks.
 It has many disadvantages.
 Use reflection, if possible, only to instantiate objects and access the objects using an interface or a superclass that is known at compile time.
+## 54. Use native methods judiciously
+Historically, native methods have had three main uses.

+* They provided access to platform-specific facilities.
+* They provided access to libraries of legacy code.
+* To write performance-critical parts

+New Java versions make use of NDK rarely advisable for improve performance.